Universally defining subrings in function fields: Describing rings of -integers

 We will now establish some cases where the quadratic forms $(q_v)_{v \in S}$ can be chosen such that $\Phi_{(q_v)_{v \in S}}$ is a Pfister stratum.
 These cases rely on properties of the map obtained by taking the sum of the residue morphisms; this map is well-defined when $\mc{V}$ has the finite support property by virtue of \Cref{R:finiteSupportQF}.
 On the one hand, we require the property that all elements of $I^{d+1}_q F / I^{d+2}_q F$ are classes of $(d+1)$-fold Pfister forms. \begin{defi} For $d \in \nat^+$, we say that \emph{$d$-fold Pfister forms over $F$ are linked} if every element of $I^d_qF/I^{d+1}_qF$ is the class of a $d$-fold Pfister form. \end{defi} On the other hand, we will study the cokernel of the map $\oplus \partial_v$.
-We will show the following abstract result. \begin{lem} Assume that $(d+1)$-fold Pfister forms over $F$ are linked.
+We will show the following abstract result, which we will then combine with the results of \Cref{sec:reciprocity}. \begin{lem} Assume that $(d+1)$-fold Pfister forms over $F$ are linked.
 Consider the exact sequence